Key West Literary Seminar acquires former home of Elizabeth Bishop

 Now, our work — to restore this national treasure and preserve it as it was when Bishop lived here — begins.

 Our early efforts received a major boost thanks to a $300,000 challenge grant and full financing for the $1.2 million purchase from the Helmerich Trust.
-All contributions up to $300,000 received by March 31, 2020 will be matched 1:1 by the Helmerich Trust.
+An additional $100,000 challenge grant from the Dogwood Foundation puts us on track to begin repaying the mortgage while undertaking the first phase of our restoration plan in 2021.

 Support the restoration of the Elizabeth Bishop House in Key West